PredictiveEcology/quickPlot/cran-comments.md

               Modularity (3:53)
               modularity (5:29)

     c.
 The `fastshp` package in Suggests is optionally installed from Rforge and not required to use the package.
-Instructions for installation are provided in the Description, README, and via a message to the user.
+Instructions for installation are provided in the README and via a message to the user.
 We believe this should satisfy the CRAN policy requirement regarding additional dependencies.

             Suggests or Enhances not in mainstream repositories: fastshp